Minty-Tnaeg/GCOM_middleware/README.md

 - Message ordering [ ]

 ## Group Management
-GCom needs to staticly or dynamicly track the members of the group
+GCom needs to dynamicly track the members of the group

-Static: Group pre-defined, only members may join.
-All members need to join before message sending starts Must able to leave at any time(Due to crashes)

 Dynamic: May join and leave whenever.
 Re-join = New join